According to Matthew 27:1-66

 reed: Or “stick; staff.”
 In John’s account, it is called “a hyssop stalk.”—Joh 19:29; see Glossary, “Hyssop.”

 to save him: Some ancient manuscripts add: “Another man took a spear and pierced his side, and blood and water came out.”
 Other important manuscripts do not contain those words.
 A similar statement is found at Joh 19:34, but according to Joh 19:33, Jesus was already dead when this occurred.
-Most authorities, including the editors of the Nestle-Aland and United Bible Society Greek texts, believe that the words of John’s account were later added to Matthew’s account by copyists.
+Most authorities, including the editors of the Nestle-Aland Greek text and the United Bible Societies Greek text, believe that the words of John’s account were later added to Matthew’s account by copyists.
 Even Westcott and Hort, who included these words in their Greek text in double brackets, stated that the sentence “must lie under a strong presumption of having been introduced by scribes.”
 Considering that there are different manuscript readings for Matthew’s account and that there is no uncertainty regarding the reading in John’s Gospel, the account at Joh 19:33, 34 evidently presents the events in correct order, namely, that Jesus was already dead when the Roman soldier pierced him with the spear.
 Therefore, these words are omitted in this translation at Mt 27:49.

 yielded up his spirit: Or “expired; ceased to breathe.”
 The term “spirit” (Greek, pneuʹma) may here be understood to refer to “breath” or “life force,” which is supported by the use of the Greek verb ek·pneʹo (lit., “to breathe out”) in the parallel account at Mr 15:37 (where it is rendered “expired” or, as in the study note, “breathed his last”).
 Some suggest that the use of the Greek term rendered “yielded up” means that Jesus voluntarily stopped struggling to stay alive, since all things had been accomplished.
 (Joh 19:30) He willingly “poured out his life even to death.”—Isa 53:12; Joh 10:11.